 We hope that with this last danger that accompanies swimming in cloudy water we will convince you to stay away from it at all costs.
 The reduced visibility in the water is what causes increased chances of drowning.
 Even worse, due to the fact that the water isn’t clean, it will be a lot harder for others to spot you in case that you’re drowning.
 Therefore, don’t take your chances and avoid swimming in this type of water altogether.

-The most important thing you need to do it’s to test your water using a quality pool test kit.
+The most important thing you need to do it is to test your water using a quality pool test kit.
 Also, you can take it to a local pool store and wait for the results.
 Sometimes, these test kits can give unreliable results.
-Therefore, if you own a salt water pool, it’s recommended to purchase a kit that includes a reliable saline test.
+Therefore, if you own a saltwater pool, it’s recommended to purchase a kit that includes a reliable saline test.

-Once you have received the results of the test, it’s advisable to adjust levels as needed.
-Hake a look at your pool maintenance information to see if you are withing the recommended ranges for things like chlorine, pH, salinity, calcium and alkalinity.
+Once you have received the results of the test, it is advisable to adjust levels as needed.
+Hake a look at your pool maintenance information to see if you are within the recommended ranges for things like chlorine, pH, salinity, calcium and alkalinity.
 After the water is balanced, you can reassess your pool and continue with the next methods depending on your pool’s chemistry.

 When you look at cloudy water, you see millions of tiny colored particles that make it look blurry.
 Collecting all those small particles would be impossible unless you can somehow make them larger and easier to collect.
 A pool clarifier can act as a coagulant and make cloudy pools easier to fix.
 It would be of great help in keeping your pool clean if you would add a pool clarifier every week.
 This substance collects the tiny particles that make the water look cloudy and sticks them in larger particles so it will be easier for your pool filter to pick them from the pool.
 Pool clarifiers can be found in any pool maintenance store and they don’t require the help of a professional since you can add it to the water yourself.